14 Fall Photography Tips for Awesome Autumn Images

 I use a Nikon D5300 DSLR.
 I’ve had it for some years, so it’s not the latest and greatest.
 However, it’s a solid entry-level DSLR with 24 MP, HD Video and Wi-Fi Connectivity.
 The one disadvantage is that it’s rather bulky, although I find that helps me hold the camera steady.
 With this camera, I use my “all-purpose” Nikkor 18-140mm lens for fall photography, as the scene gets lost with a wider angle.

 If I was starting over, I would get a mirrorless camera due to the smaller size and weight for travel.
-And if I could have my pick (dream camera), I’d go for the top of the line, full-frame Nikon Z7 or Sony A7R III (or the soon to be released A7R IV).
+And if I could have my pick (dream camera), I’d go for the top of the line, full-frame Nikon Z7 or Sony A7R III (or A7R IV).
 With over 40 PX and excellent image stabilization, both deliver incredibly sharp images.
 However, they’re not inexpensive.
 More affordable options would be the Sony A6000, Olympus O-M D E-M10 Mark III or the Fujifilm XT30.

 Always have extra memory cards: